Charles Schwab Investment Club Account

 Banking Features

-Schwab permits its Organization Account to use a debit card and checks.
-But first, a discrete application for cash-management features must be filled out, signed, and returned to Schwab.
+Schwab allows its Organization Account to use a debit card and checks.
+But first, a separate application for cash-management features must be completed, signed, and returned to Schwab.

 Fees and Minimums

-There is no charge to open an Organization Account, and there is no annual fee, either.
-The banking tools mentioned above have no fees.
+There is no fee to open an Organization Account, and there is no annual charge, either.
+The banking tools mentioned above do not have setup fees.

-Investment clubs get the same commission schedule as other accounts.
-This means zero fees on many trades.
-For instance, U.S.-listed stocks and ETFs are commission-free, although OTC and foreign stocks do have commissions.
-Online trades of U.S. Treasury bonds are free, and there is no charge for getting help from the included financial planner.
+Investment clubs receive the same pricing schedule as other Schwab accounts.
+This means many trades have no commission.
+For example, online trades in U.S.-listed stocks and ETFs are commission-free, although OTC securities, options contracts, bonds in the secondary market, and other products can still carry charges.
+Online trades of U.S. Treasury bonds are free, and there is no extra fee for getting help from the included financial consultant.

-Although the pricing schedule is hard to beat, Schwab does require $250,000 in assets to open an Organization Account.
-This minimum, although quite steep, can be met by including assets from other accounts held at Schwab.
+Although the pricing schedule is very competitive, Schwab does require $250,000 in assets to open an Organization Account.
+This minimum, although quite high, can be met by including assets from other accounts held at Schwab.

 Visit Schwab Website